joelcancela/S5_PEP_ARMv7/README.md

-# ARM-M0 ROM & RAM generator
+# ARM-M0 ROM & RAM generator for Logisim
 This is a configuration file generator for Logisim.<br>

 It allows to generate configuration files for RAM and ROM components.